 7.5 The sanctions against a team forfeiting a match are as follows:

-- For league matches they shall be deducted one point for for the first offence in the season.
+• For league matches they shall be deducted one point for the first offence in the season.
 Additional offences by the same team will carry an increasing penalty, which shall be an increment of one added point to the deduction of points for previous offences.

 8. Pitch Unplayable

-b: In the event that the away team has left and the weather changes to the point where the match cannot be played, the home team are obliged to contact the travelling team up to 1 hour before the planned fixture.
-This will only be valid in the case of unforeseen circumstances, and all other times, 8.1.a should be followed accordingly.
+(b) In the event that the away team has left and the weather changes to the point where the match cannot be played, the home team are obliged to contact the travelling team up to 1 hour before the planned fixture.
+This will only be valid in the case of unforeseen circumstances, and at all other times, 8.1(a) should be followed accordingly.

-- In the event that Rule 8.1 a or b has been used inappropriately the offending club shall be deemed to have brought the game into disrepute, and the matter will be reported to the Management Committee who shall deal with the matter in accordance with Article 24 – Discipline, of the Branch Constitution.
+8.2 In the event that Rule 8.1 (a) or (b) has been used inappropriately the offending club shall be deemed to have brought the game into disrepute, and the matter will be reported to the Management Committee who shall deal with the matter in accordance with Article 24 – Discipline, of the Branch Constitution.

-8.7 In the advent of an adverse weather warning the Competitions Committee may unilaterally cancel some or all scheduled fixtures.
-The Relevant Branch Fixtures Secretaries shall re-fix any games cancelled in such an eventuality.
+(a) In the advent of an adverse red weather warning the Competitions Committee will unilaterally cancel all scheduled fixtures.
+The relevant Branch Fixtures Secretaries shall re-fix any games cancelled in such an eventuality.